 Property owners are not responsible for injuries or death of trespassers who are on their property with the intention to commit a felony or were in the act of committing a felony when they sustained injury or death.

-Trespassers in Florida have very little rights, but there are some exceptions to this rule.
+Trespassers in Florida have very few rights, but there are some exceptions to this rule.
 The attractive nuisance doctrine holds property owners could be liable for injuries or death that occur to children on their property.
 If there is an attractive nuisance on their property (swimming pool, trampoline, swing set, etc.) and a child is injured while trying to get to the attractive nuisance or due to the attractive nuisance, the homeowner will be liable for any injuries or death.
 The property owner is responsible for securing any attractive nuisance or ensuring no child can assess the area of the nuisance.
 The attractive nuisance doctrine typically only applies to children who are harmed on another person’s premises.

-Should you consult with an attorney?
+Should You Consult with an Attorney?

-Whether you are a property owner who his facing a lawsuit due to an injured trespasser, or someone who was injured while on another person’s property, you should speak to an attorney as soon as possible.
+Whether you are a property owner who is facing a lawsuit due to an injured trespasser, or someone who was injured while on another person’s property, you should speak to an attorney as soon as possible.
 Florida law concerning these cases can be complicated to understand, and a personal injury attorney will work to ensure that you understand your rights and help you formulate the best path forward for your case.